waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Permanence:** HM moves (like CUT, SURF, STRENGTH) cannot be forgotten through normal means (e.g., when learning a new move via TM/HM or level-up).
 This was confirmed when I tried to replace CUT with STRENGTH on Ignis.
 This implies a special NPC, the Move Deleter, is required to remove them, but their location is currently unknown.

 ## Known Bugs / Strange Mechanics
-- **Item Tossing Bug:** Attempting to 'TOSS' a single-stack item (e.g., BERRY x1) from the bag menu fails and resets the menu.
-Tossing one item from a multi-item stack (e.g., POTION x9 -> x8) also fails to free an inventory slot.
-The only confirmed way to free a slot is to have a Pokémon 'HOLD' a single-stack item.
+- **Item Tossing Bug (CONFIRMED):** Attempting to 'TOSS' any item from the bag menu fails and resets the menu, regardless of whether it's a single item, a partial stack, or an entire stack.
+This was confirmed in turns 33266-33269.
+The only confirmed way to free an inventory slot is to have a Pokémon 'HOLD' a single-stack item.

 # Active Quests & Notes